 Once again, a recipe featuring quinoa made in a rice cooker.
 And this time, I’ve got the pictures to prove it.
 This is my new go-to, take-everywhere, also-great-as-leftovers, party salad.
 Shoutout to my friends and family who already have or will soon be seeing this at their next event.
 Another option we’ve successfully tried out: keeping it in the fridge to continuously eat spoonfuls whenever you want.
 It’s packed with cucumbers, red peppers, red onion, and a simple lemon-y dressing.
 PLUS, quinoa.
-It’s the Make-Ahead Quinoa Party Salad (jump to recipe).
+It’s the Make-Ahead Quinoa Party Salad!

 If you have a rice cooker, you probably already know how revolutionary it is for rice cooking.
 But it’s the same with quinoa.
 I 100% promise.
 See photographic evidence below.
 Oil the bowl with coconut oil to prevent sticking.
 Add 1 cup dry quinoa with 1 can of broth.
-Set on white rice setting.
+Set on brown rice setting.
 If it sounds super easy, that’s because it is.

 Full disclosure: This salad is pretty alright when you first make it.
 But consensus is, at least a solid 12 hours in the fridge makes it WAY better.
 Something about flavors marinating together.
 And I’ve decided quinoa tends to absorb any and all flavors around it, while the quinoa flavor mostly just fades away.
 I don’t know anyone who eats quinoa for the flavor… but if it’s you, feel free to eat this quinoa-riffic salad right away.
 The rest of us will enjoy it in the next few days.